rpindulic/Quaggy/README.txt

  * Modify QuaggyEngine so that only the most recent few months of data are stored in memory, and history that is so old it is irrelevant is left on disk only.

+ * Better indexing on QuaggyEdge for more efficient filtering.

  * Currently, updated feature vector information is sent to all edge servers for every full item that is completed.
 Investigate possibly sending this updated data more or less frequently and examine the effects on performance.